 Additional source or destination designators include the other hardware registers provided by the processor.
 To determine if a data pointer, register pointer or a register is used as a source or destination is discussed in the next section.

-Table 65 lists the bit codes for mnemonic resister names.
+Table 65 lists the bit code for mnemonic register names.

 Table 65 Register Bits